Our roundup of Natick’s charitable and community action non-profit groups:

 Hope for the Children of Haiti: A charitable group that runs a children’s home in Haiti that cares for over 90 children; a Christian school that includes a lunch program; a program to help students transition to adulthood; and a medical care program.

 The Center for Arts Natick (TCAN): Offers opportunities to experience, participate in, and learn about the arts.
+Features a performance stage as well as a separate movie theatre.

 Community & Economic Development Department, Town of Natick: Works to protect and enhance Natick’s natural resources through its Boards and Commission.